 We hope this comparison will provide a good primer on the topic and that you’ll soon get started on the road to a safer, healthier online business.

 Partner with SEON to reduce fraud with machine learning, unique real time data enrichment and advanced APIs.

 Banking fraud detection software comes in many shapes and forms.
 Here are the key types you should consider before deploying yours:

 - In-house vs outsourced: Is it worth keeping the software on-premise?
 Or should you outsource it to a third-party, cloud-based vendor?

-- Mature provider vs startup: The strategic maturity of a provider is worth considering depending on various factors such as ease of integration with modern platforms, ability to prove ROI based on historical results, length and price of the contract, etc.
+- Mature provider vs startup: The strategic maturity of a provider is worth considering depending on various factors such as ease of integration with modern platforms, ability to prove return on investment (ROI) based on historical results, length and price of the contract, and so on.

-- Static vs customizable transaction monitoring: While it’s important to monitor transactions, it should also be adjusted based on the institution’s risk appetite.
+- Static vs customizable transaction monitoring: While it’s important to monitor transactions, it should also be adjustable based on the institution’s risk appetite.
 This is only possible with fully customizable settings.

 - Whitebox vs blackbox machine learning: Machine learning is an increasingly popular solution for discovering banking risk.
 However, not all algorithms are transparent about how they spot patterns.
 While some banking clients will prefer blackbox models that just work without tweaks, others will favor the extra control of a whitebox system – which should come with human-readable rules and explanations.

 - Heavy friction vs lightweight user experience: A particular challenge for neobanks, which stake their reputation on offering an easy and intuitive user experience.
 How do you reduce risk without adding too many obstacles for your customers?